Free School Meals

 - Support under part V1 of the Immigration and Asylum Act 1999

-- Child Tax Credit - provided you are not also entitled to Working Tax Credit and have an annual gross income as assessed by Her Majesty's Revenue and Customs of no more than £16,190
+- Child Tax Credit, provided you are not also entitled to Working Tax Credit and have an annual gross income of no more than £16,190, as assessed by HMRC

-- Working Tax Credit ‘Run On’- paid for 4 weeks after you stop qualifying for Working Tax Credit
+- A 'Run-On' of Working Tax Credit - paid for 4 weeks after you stop qualifying for Working Tax Credit

 Nursery children are entitled to free meals if they meet all the following criteria: